eryk260/2sixty/adr/adr-0013-gcp-centralised-audit-logs-2019-04-10.md

 This ADR concerns the Centralisation and retention of GCP Audit Logs.

-##Scope :
+*Scope :*
 GCP Stack Driver is used for storing and monitoring audit logs, both application and system categories of logs.
 Stackdriver has default retention period of 90 days for each log entry.

-Requirement is to retain system audit logs beyond the standard retention  periods for Auditing purpose e.g. SOX compliance audit
+We need to retain system audit logs beyond the standard retention periods for Auditing purpose e.g. SOX compliance audit

-Develop Datalab reports for monitoring and alerting.
+*Goal:*

-##Goal:
+1) To properly audit activities and compliance ,

-1) To properly audit activities and compliance , e.g GRC standards in a cloud environment multiple resources of information needs to be reviewed and correlated.
+   e.g GRC standards in a cloud environment

-There include a number of built in and third party services.
-Some are enabled by default ,and some need to be activated and configured .
-Ideally the various resource of actives logs and audit processes will be consolidated to facilitate change and incident management
+       multiple resources of information could be reviewed and correlated.

 2) Once audit log is sinked into  BigQuery, you can use SQL to analyse GCP audit log to report any suspicious activity.

 3) Build Capability to capture  audit log at Organisaiton level or folder level